Many talk about their internet and Wi-Fi connection as if they are one in the same. It’s true they do work together, but they are different.

 If you use a strictly wired connection, such as ethernet, network cable, or landline, that links your computer to the internet, you’ll still have access to the internet (the package you ordered), and Wi-Fi won’t play a significant role.
 In this situation, the device you’re using is usually meant to stay in a specific location fairly near the access line.

-Bloomer Telephone Company is here to help!
+Bloomer Broadband is here to help!